My Priorities as 2nd District Supervisor

-Our county has embraced this new approach – which focuses more effort on mental health and addiction treatment and jobs skills training – and we look forward to seeing offenders leave jail and not return.
-The success of this public safety “realignment” depends on a team effort by several county departments – the Sheriff’s Department, Probation Department, the DA’s office, Behavioral Health Services and others.
+Our county has focused more effort on mental health, addiction treatment and jobs skills training – and we look forward to seeing offenders leave jail and not return.

 These health services are fundamental to our community.
 We cannot and will not balance the books of county government on the backs of the weakest among us.
 We are better than that.
 We can find a way forward.

 One of the county’s most critical concerns has been understanding – and finding ways to address – our many complex water resource issues.
 Water is what allows us to grow our food, work our farms and build our communities and local economy.